brandonpittman/qwik-markdown/README.md

 If you provide a filename like `my-second-post.md`, you'll get a new route at `src/routes/posts/my-second-post/index.md`.
 The frontmatter will then be populated with the values you provide in the following prompts.

+## Known Issues

+- `generate` command is interactive-only.
+May support passing command-line params in the future.
+- `validate` errors aren't formatted as well as they could be.
+Will be addressed in the future.

 [valibot]: https://valibot.dev